YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Slower planning is sometimes the more protective choice.
 It may be frustrating in the consultation, but it can prevent a much more difficult donor problem later.

-Can medication change the crown decision?
+Medication can change the crown decision

-Yes, medication can change the crown decision in specific cases.
+Medication can change the crown decision in specific cases.
 The crown often contains miniaturized hair that may still respond to medical treatment.
 If that hair can be stabilized or improved, the surgical plan may become smaller, safer, or better timed.

 Medication is not a miracle.
 It does not rebuild every crown.
 It does not replace surgery in a bald smooth area.
 But when there is still weak native hair, it can be a serious part of the plan.